AvidCoder27/keysDownLib/README.md

 1) First, download the keysDownLib.js file and put it in the directory with your project.
 Make sure to include it as a script in your HTML file.

 2) When using this library, you have a choice between two options:
-a) You can just use the keyHandler object as it already exists here and run all of it's functions from it's namespace.
+  1) You can just use the keyHandler object as it already exists here and run all of it's functions from it's namespace.
-b) You can easily create a pointer to the keyHandler object by running: yourNewName = keyHandler;
+  2) You can easily create a pointer to the keyHandler object by running: yourNewName = keyHandler;

 3) Before you can do anything, you need to initialize the library.
 Just run: keyHandler.init();